-4. What is meant by "Beyond ADA compliance" in the fourth narrative question?
+4. What is meant by "In addition to ADA compliance" in the fourth narrative question?

 Applicants are encouraged to consider how their festival activities and venue create accessible programming beyond baseline needs related to physical mobility.
 How are intellectual, physical, sensory, and neurodivergent/cognitive needs being addressed for attendees of all ability levels and how is this reflected in your festival's structure?
-Accessibility considerations may also attend to visual impairments, as well as bilingual services for printed materials.
+How are interpretation, captioning, and/or visual aid resources being provided?
+Accessibility considerations may also include bilingual/translation services for printed materials, emergency preparedness plans, tactile resources, and proper disability access symbols included in your festival's marketing and publicity.